Juniper/nita-cli/README.md

     nita jenkins volumes

-In order to check the webapp container logs
+In order to check the gitlab container logs

-    nita webapp logs
+    nita gitlab logs

 Should you want to debug TACACS on the server side